Anglican Diocese of Brisbane

 The Anglican Diocese of Brisbane, also known as Anglican Church Southern Queensland, is based in Brisbane, Queensland, Australia.
 The diocesan bishop's seat is at St John's Cathedral, Brisbane.
 The diocese stretches from the south-eastern coastline of Queensland, down to the New South Wales border and west to the Northern Territory and South Australian borders.
 The diocese currently markets itself as "Anglican Church Southern Queensland" (ACSQ).
 The "Anglicare Southern Queensland" brand is also heavily promoted by the diocese.

-The position of Archbishop of Brisbane is currently vacant following the retirement of Phillip Aspinall in December 2022.
-The current assistant bishops are Cameron Venables (Bishop of the Western Region since 2014), Jeremy Greaves (Northern Region since 2017) and John Roundhill (Southern Region since 2018).
+The current Archbishop of Brisbane is Jeremy Greaves.

+The current assistant bishops are Cameron Venables (Bishop of the Western Region since 2014), John Roundhill (Southern Region since 2018) and Sarah Plowman (Assistant Bishop, Diocese of Brisbane and Bishop for the Northern Region from 2024).
+On 1 September 2023, Greaves was elected as the next archbishop, and was installed in that position on 16 December 2023.

 History

 In 1858, the Brisbane diocese was separated from the Diocese of Newcastle.
 Until then, the area had been under the jurisdiction of the Bishop of Newcastle, William Tyrrell.

 In 1859, Queen Victoria appointed the diocese's first bishop, Edward Tufnell (1814–1896).
 Tufnell designated St John's Cathedral in Brisbane as the pro-cathedral.
 The central stained glass windows in the apse were donated by Bishop Tufnell.
 In 1866, there was one archdeaconry: Benjamin Glennie was Archdeacon of Brisbane.

 The second bishop was Matthew Hale, who was translated from Perth in 1876.
 Hale was succeeded by William Webber.

 With the creation of the Province of Queensland in 1905, the Diocese of Brisbane became the permanent metropolitan see and its bishop the metropolitan archbishop.